pycountry/pycountry/README.rst

 To update data from Debian, run ``make`` in the base directory.
 For amendments to the data provided by Debian please reach out to them.

-For custom local modifications, see the :ref:`custom-countries` section.
+For custom local modifications, see the :ref:`Custom Countries` section.

 Donations / Monetary Support
 ----------------------------